Comment on page

 The Zero Offset of a load cell can drift a small amount with a change in temperature.
 This is why manufacturers of power meters typically recommend performing a Zero Offset calibration on a semi-regular basis.

-The Zero Offset of a load cell will be between -2047 and 2047.
-A typical Zero Offset will change no more than 2-5 units between calibrations.
-A difference of 10 or more is an indication that either a bending force is being applied to the shaft; that there is an issue with that particular channel or that you recently travel from an extremely hot or cold climate.
+A typical Zero Offset will change no more than 5 units between calibrations.
+A difference of 10 or more is an indication that either a bending force is being applied to the shaft, that there is an issue with that particular channel or that you recently traveled from an extremely hot or cold climate.